 Malta Sightseeing Has Never Been Easier With This List!

-Just to be clear, Malta (the country) is three small islands: Malta, Gozo, and Comino.
-This post is JUST about sights on Malta (the main island) and has one thing on Comino but NOT Gozo or the capital city, Valletta.
-Those are their own posts here:
+Just to be clear, Malta (the country) is three small main islands: Malta, Gozo, and Comino.
+This post is just about sights on Malta (the main island) and has one thing on Comino but not Gozo or the capital city, Valletta.

 The Capital, Valletta